Global issues research

 China’s digital transformation

-This research project seeks to gain a better understanding of the digital transformation underway in China and the implications for its economy, culture and society.
+This research project sought to gain a better understanding of the digital transformation underway in China and the implications for its economy, culture and society.

 The Centre is committed to promoting dialogue through the dissemination of its research and the results of its activities to a wide audience.